misterburton/angular-cambridge-class/README.md

 </snap-dragger>
 ```

 While everything is working perfectly, our `snap-content` element has no background color, so you can see the mobile menu behind it.
-Simply add the following `id` to the `snap-content` element (which is already granted a background color in our .scss file):
+Simply add the following `id` to the `snap-content` element (which is already granted a background color in our `main.scss` file):

 ```
 <snap-content id="mainContentWrapper">